How To Do Things

 How to Do Things at Home Gets Overwhelming

 Once home from the hospital or doctor’s office, you often wonder, “Now what?”
 You feel overwhelmed by what’s ahead and afraid of doing something wrong and causing harm.
 It’s scary.
-That’s why I started Becoming a Family Caregiver, to help with that feeling and to help you build confidence in your knowledge and skills.
+That’s why I started Becoming a Family A person who provides needed help to someone of any age who is ill or injured and unable to care for themselves.
+They may provide emotional support, physical assistance, financial assistance, or other types of help….
+More, to help with that feeling and to help you build confidence in your knowledge and skills.
 Here you’ll learn how to do things, why you do them, and what happens when you do.
 You will see that you’re not alone and find others like yourself.
 Knowing where to go and what to do will be much easier for you, and if you can’t find what you need, you’ll have someone you can ask—Me!